thunderer/Shortcode/README.md

 This section discusses available shortcode parsers.
 Regardless of the parser that you will choose, remember that:

+- shortcode names can be only aplhanumeric characters and dash `-`, basically must conform to the `[a-zA-Z0-9-]+` regular expression,
 - unsupported shortcodes (no registered handler or default handler) will be ignored and left as they are,
 - mismatching closing shortcode (`[code]content[/codex]`) will be ignored, opening tag will be interpreted as self-closing shortcode, eg. `[code /]`,
 - overlapping shortcodes (`[code]content[inner][/code]content[/inner]`) will be interpreted as self-closing, eg. `[code]content[inner /][/code]`, second closing tag will be ignored,

 There are three included parsers in this library:

 - `RegularParser` is the most powerful and correct parser available in this library.
 It contains the actual parser designed to handle all the issues with shortcodes like proper nesting or detecting invalid shortcode syntax.
-It's slighly slower than regex-based parser described below,
+It is slightly slower than regex-based parser described below,
-- `RegexParser` uses a regular expression crafted specially to handle shortcode syntax as much as regex engine allows.
-It is fastest among the parsers included in this library, but it can't handle nesting properly, which means that nested shortcodes with the same name are also considered overlapping, which means that (assume that shortcode `[c]` returns its content) string `[c]x[c]y[/c]z[/c]` will be interpreted as `xyz[/c]` (first closing tag was matched to first opening tag).
-This can be solved by aliasing given shortcode handler name, because for example `[c]x[d]y[/d]z[/c]` will be processed correctly,
+- `RegexParser` uses a handcrafted regular expression dedicated to handle shortcode syntax as much as regex engine allows.
+It is fastest among the parsers included in this library, but it can't handle nesting properly, which means that nested shortcodes with the same name are also considered overlapping - (assume that shortcode `[c]` returns its content) string `[c]x[c]y[/c]z[/c]` will be interpreted as `xyz[/c]` (first closing tag was matched to first opening tag).
+This can be solved by aliasing handler name, because for example `[c]x[d]y[/d]z[/c]` will be processed correctly,
 - `WordpressParser` contains code copied from the latest currently available WordPress (4.3.1).
 It is also a regex-based parser, but the included regular expression is quite weak, it for example won't support BBCode syntax (`[name="param" /]`).
-This is intentional to keep the compatibility with what WordPress is capable of if you need that compatibility.
+This parser by default supports the shortcode name rule, but can break it when created with one of the named constructors (`createFromHandlers()` or `createFromNames()`) that change its behavior to catch only configured names.
+All of it is intentional to keep the compatibility with what WordPress is capable of if you need that compatibility.

 ### Syntax